boltlabs-inc/zkchannels-spec/tezos/0-overview-and-index.md

    The default measure used in the Tezos node reference implementation for prioritizing operations for inclusion in a block.
 An operation's _weight_ is defined by `weight = fee / (max ( (storage/storage_block_limit), (gas/gas_block_limit)))` where `fee` is the baker fee, `storage` is the operation storage, `storage_block_limit` is the storage limit for a block, `gas` is the operation gas, and `gas_block_limit` is the gas limit for a block ([see source code](https://gitlab.com/tezos/tezos/-/blob/master/src/proto_009_PsFLoren/lib_delegate/client_baking_forge.ml#L283)).
 ### zkChannels Glossary
 * **channel identifer**:
-   A unique identifier for a zkChannel.
+   A unique identifier for a zkChannel, represented as a BLS12-381 scalar.
 * **closing state**:
-   A closing state contains a channel identifier (`channel_id`), close flag (`close`), revocation lock (`revocation_lock`), customer balance (`customer_balance`), and merchant balance (`merchant_balance`).
+   A closing state is a tuple that contains a channel identifier (`channel_id`), close flag (`close`), revocation lock (`revocation_lock`), customer balance (`customer_balance`), and merchant balance (`merchant_balance`); each element is represented as a BLS12-381 scalar.
 The merchant's blind signature over the closing state is what allows the customer to post the final balances to the smart contract during a unilateral customer close.
 The revocation lock provides a mechanism for the merchant to dispute revoked closing states posted by the customer.
 * **customer**:
    A _customer_ is a user who opens a zkChannel with a merchant.
 The customer has a complete view of the channel state and can initiate private payments to the given merchant over their zkChannel.
 The customer trusts the merchant to provide a requested good or service, but does not trust the merchant with their payment history.
 The customer's anonymity set for payments is the set of users with whom a given merchant has an open channel.
 Customers are the 'spokes' in the zkChannel 'hub and spoke' network topology.
 *  **timeout period**: